followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The widget offers a user a different editor for entering a value depending on the field's [dataType](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Field/#dataType): [Calendar](/Documentation/Guide/Widgets/Calendar/Overview/), [TextBox](/Documentation/Guide/Widgets/TextBox/Overview/), [SelectBox](/Documentation/Guide/Widgets/SelectBox/Overview/), etc. Within this function, you can customize a default editor or substitute it for another DevExtreme editor.
-To do the latter, assign the editor's name to the **editorName** field and configure the editor in the **editorOptions** object.
-If you specify the editor's **onValueChanged** function, call the **setValue(newValue)** method in it to update the value.
+The widget offers a user different editors for entering a value depending on the field's [dataType](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Field/#dataType): [Calendar](/Documentation/Guide/Widgets/Calendar/Overview/), [TextBox](/Documentation/Guide/Widgets/TextBox/Overview/), [SelectBox](/Documentation/Guide/Widgets/SelectBox/Overview/), and so on.
+Use this function to customize those default editors or substitute them for other editors.

+In the following code, a default editor is replaced with the DevExtreme [TextArea](/Documentation/Guide/Widgets/TextArea/Overview/) widget.
+Note that the widget's **onValueChanged** function is overridden, and its declaration ends with the **setValue(newValue, newText)** method's call.
+This method updates the value.

 ---
 ##### jQuery